What is Tabular-JSON?

 }

-And here a table at root level (the rows are streamable):
+And here a table at root level, with streamable the rows:

 Ingredients